scarborough-courtney/ohimanual/content/use_tbx.md

 - **removing goals**

-The files you will modify are identified in the figure below:
+The files you will modify are:

 ![](./fig/modifying_scenario_tbx.png)